PLEASE SHARE THIS PAGE

 SPECKLED BROWN SNAKE

-This baby Speckled brown snake Pseudonaja guttata was captured at Goyder Lagoon in SA (story is below map)
+This baby Speckled Brown Snake (Pseudonaja guttata) was captured at Goyder Lagoon in SA (story is below)

-A friend of mine found a Curl snake, (Suta suta) which he caught.
-It regurgitated the baby Speckled brown snake Pseudonaja guttata (which was still alive and survived).
+A friend of mine (Brian Miller) found a Curl snake, (Suta suta) which he caught.
+It regurgitated the baby Speckled Brown Snake (Pseudonaja guttata) (which was still alive and survived).

 The baby snake was initially kept alive at the South Australian Museum (where I took this photo).
 Initially the identity of the species was unknown and photos were distributed around Australia to try and ascertain what species it was!